• Home

 The Quick Read About… Russia’s New Internet Law

-Last week, Russia’s parliament approved a regulation that could allow the user to cordon off its internet from the rest of the world, growing an extraordinary “sovereign” internet.
+Last week, Russia’s parliament approved a regulation that could allow the user to cordon off its internet from the rest of the world, creating an extraordinary “sovereign” internet.
 Russian President Vladimir Putin is predicted to signal it in quick order.

 Article Summary show